nerdgeschoss/shimmer/README.md

 `ActiveStorage` is great, but serving of files, especially behind a CDN, can be complicated to get right.
 Shimmer has your back.

-It overrides `image_tag` and automatically resizes your image and creates a static, cacheable URL.
+It overrides `image_tag` and automatically resizes your image, converts it to WebP, and creates a static, cacheable URL.

 ```ruby
 # use an image tag